SymphonyQL/SymphonyQL/README.md

 # SymphonyQL

-SymphonyQL is a GraphQL implementation built with Pekko
+SymphonyQL is a GraphQL implementation built with Apache Pekko

+## Motivation

+Apache Pekko native, Java/Scala support.

 ## Inspire By